AU-ExoMars/PCOT/mkdocs/docs/userguide/cameradata.md

 ## Reflectance data

 Reflectance data is also stored in `.parc` files, and these are created by the `pcot genrefl` command in a similar manner, from a YAML file and some extra data.
+As with `gencam`, the output filename is optional and defaults to the input YAML filename's basename with the extension changed to `.parc`.

 ### Simple reflectances
 Simple reflectance data records the spectrum of each patch at a single angle only.
 We typically use it